 Aside from sightseeing, there are plenty of alternative ways to spend your time in Hong Kong.
 The nightlife is particularly enjoyable, especially when you hop on board a nighttime cruise.
 These can range from party boats to more refined food and evening entertainment.

 The beautiful sceneries make Hong Kong a great destination for experiences like helicopter or hot air balloon rides.
-Thrill-seekers can also find various activities to scratch that particular itch too.
+Thrill-seekers can also find various activities in Hong Kong to scratch that particular itch too.
 Overall, the main hub activity provides something for everyone.
 Getting bored is simply not on the menu.